sashakk/pow-word/README.md

 ### Protocol description

-App use custom protocol for swift and efficient interactions between a client and a server and and focused on transferring as little data as possible
+App use custom protocol for swift and efficient interactions between a client and a server and focused on transferring as little data as possible

 Structures of requests/responses:
 1. **Request to ask a puzzle from a server:**

 ```[1]```

 2. **Response for a request from point 1:**

 ```